PEAK WILDERNESS AREA & BOGAWANTALAWA VALLEY

 The Establishment of the Peak Ridge Forest Corridor

 The most important outcome of this research has been the action of bringing together partner estates to create the Peak Ridge Forest Corridor: A conservation zone that runs along the top ridge between the Maskeliya and Castlereigh reservoirs and has 13 estates that back onto it.
 This is also the area that is a large portion of the home range of the resident population of leopards that we have documented.

 The WWCT is in the process of replanting a 7-acre plot of released tea land and degraded forest, to improve habitat quality and to encourage a more effective buffer for this conservation zone.
 The planting of forest species is underway on the first acre of land on the Dunkeld estate.

 A dedicated forest plant nursery which is housing several forest plant species for the purpose of this initiative has also been established, and it is the hope that bordering estates will contribute to the rehabilitation of the forest around the Peak Ridge Corridor so as to increase the level of protection it provides to wildlife.

-January 2020 - our continued long term work here has confirmed that leopards are resident here with female leopards using these ridges as refuges and that males are moving between the mixed landscape of tea, plantation, grassland and forest to access them.
-It is vital that we afford these largely unprotected areas protection and improve the habitat within these ridge areas.
-The Peak Ridge Forest Corridor we hope will be one of many that will be established to afford these highland leopards the refuge they require and at the same time allow for improved human-wildlife coexistence and better watershed management.
+It is vital that we afford these largely unprotected lands protection and improve the habitat within these ridge areas.
+The Peak Ridge Forest Corridor, hopefully, will be one of many that will be established to afford these highland leopards the refuge they require and at the same time allow for improved human-wildlife coexistence and better watershed management.